Frequently asked questions

 Our primary rejuvenation treatment requires the extraction of follicles, multiplication (cloning) of cells and injection back into the scalp.
 The initial step of extracting and storing follicles is already live, following HairClone’s launch of the World’s first follicle banking service.
 Patients can now bank follicles through one of our procurement centres.
 This allows immediate access to follicles when required.

 In order to market our treatment, we must carry out clinical trials as soon as clinicians determine the most effective treatment system.
-It will take time to complete these trials and then apply for and obtain marketing licences from the regulatory bodies before this becomes a routine clinical treatment around the world; however, our “Cell Expansion Service” will remain active in the UK.
+It will take time to complete these trials and then apply for and obtain marketing licences from the regulatory bodies before this becomes a routine clinical treatment around the world; however, a small number of treatments could be continued at the Schambach Clinic.

-HairClone’s management, when in previous positions, have carried out over 19 different clinical trials around the world and have developed a variety of cell therapies that have treated over 2 million people so we have a huge amount of experience in this area.
+HairClone’s management brings a huge amount of experience in this area.
+In previous positions, the team has carried out over 19 different clinical trials around the world and has developed a variety of cell therapies that have treated over 2 million people.
 We will do our utmost with the financial resources that we have to develop this therapy as quickly and efficiently as possible, but we will carry out each step ethically, with patient safety our top priority.
-Please keep checking the website and follow us on Facebook (#HairClone) and Twitter (@HairClone) to keep updated on our progress.
+Please keep checking the website and follow us on Instagram (@HairClone) to keep updated on our progress.